tiger-swallowtails-2013/phase-2-guide/projects/stockticker.md

 ## MVP

-* Single line ticker
+* Single line ticker of code to have a ticker added to my site.

 ## Hard-Mode Features

-* Figure out what implementing something as a plugin for angularjs means
+* Figure out what implementing something as a plugin for angularjs means.
-* Implement this as a provider plugin for angular or soma.js
+* Implement this as a provider plugin for angular or soma.js.